 Watch my new video below for a chatty introduction to the new series:

 Wow are we having some crazy weather here!
 I definitely picked a good time for us to do a weather unit.
-Watch the video below to see all the projects we hope to accomplish for this unit.
+Watch the

 First up is our shelf work for this unit.
 On the shelf we have: